groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/advanced-redaction/groupdocs-redaction-java-document-security/_index.md

    }
    ```

 3. **Understanding Parameters**
    - `ExactPhraseRedaction`: Takes the exact phrase to be redacted and replacement options.
    - `ReplacementOptions`: Specifies what the text should be replaced with.

 #### Troubleshooting Tips

-- Ensure the document path is correct to avoid file not found errors.
+- Verify that the document path is correct to avoid *file not found* errors.
-- Check for case sensitivity in phrases if needed, as Java strings are case-sensitive by default.
+- Remember that Java strings are case‑sensitive; adjust your phrase or use case‑insensitive options if needed.

-### Advanced Rasterization Options for Secure Document Saving
+## How to Redact Java Documents (Advanced Rasterization)

-When saving documents, advanced rasterization allows you to customize how your document is processed and saved, ensuring added security layers such as grayscale conversion or noise addition.
+When saving documents, advanced rasterization lets you convert the file into an image‑like representation, adding layers of security such as grayscale conversion or noise.

-#### How to Implement Advanced Rasterization
+### How to Implement Advanced Rasterization

 1. **Set Up Save Options**
    Define the save options with advanced settings:

    ```java